universish/zbar/README.md

 python.exe runs.

-File Explorer opens. you are prompted to select the img file.
+File Explorer opens.
+You are prompted to select the img file.

-If you select the QR Code screenshot file, 2da runs zbarimg.exe to scan the QR code!
+If you select the QR Code screenshot file, runs zbarimg.exe to scan the 2fa QR code!

 zbarimg.exe converts the img file to totp save code.

-separates the TOTP secret code after secret=.
+separates the TOTP secret code after "secret=".
 Shows it on the Powershell screen.

 If you add this code to your authenticator application and save it, it will show you your 6 digit TOTP code at certain time intervals.